-The tricolored bat is a candidate endangered species.
+The tricolored bat is a candidate to be listed as an endangered species.
 The TCB occurs in every state east of the Mississippi River and the midwestern states including Texas.
 An opportunistic feeder, it prefers small insects.
 This bat hibernates in caves and mine in cooler states but may be found in culverts, tree cavities, and abandoned water wells in its southern range.
-During the summer it roosts in among live and dead leaf clusters of live or recently dead deciduous hardwood trees.
+During the summer it roosts among live and dead leaf clusters of live or recently dead deciduous hardwood trees.